btozer/gmg/docs/_sources/gmg_documentation.rst

 Notices:
 --------

-For commenting, creating a feature request or reporting a bug please use github, or alternatively, send an e-mail to: btozer@ucsd.edu
+If you would like to make a comment, create a feature request or report a bug please use the github page.
+Alternatively, you can send an e-mail to: btozer@ucsd.edu

 Citing:
 -------

-If you use GMG, please cite this github repository.
+If you use GMG, please cite this github repository (Citation to come once the package is further developed).